-- Academic load The total semester hours of credit for all courses taken during a semester. - Add and drop deadlines The latest date in an academic term when a course may be added to or dropped from a student's class schedule. - Admissions The process of being admitted to the College with the opportunity to register for classes.
-Completion of the Admissions process does not constitute registration for classes. - Admissions file The set of documents related to a request for admission.
-The set contains the application form and official transcripts of previous work in high school or college and may contain standardized test scores or other information required by the Admissions Office. - Audit Registering for and attending class but not receiving credit. - Concentration A group of courses within a major which emphasizes one aspect of the major. - Corequisite A course to be taken or a requirement to be fulfilled at the same time a particular course is being taken. - Curriculum The set of courses offered in a particular degree or certificate program.
+- Academic load The total hours of credit for all courses taken during a semester. - Add and drop deadlines The latest date in a semester when a course may be added or dropped from a student's class schedule. - Admissions The process of being admitted to the College allowing you to register for classes.
+Completion of the Admissions process does not constitute registration for classes. - Admissions file The documents collected for admission including the application form, official transcripts of previous work in high school or college and any standardized test scores or other information required by the Admissions Office. - Audit Registering for and attending class but not eligible to receive credit. - Concentration A group of courses within a major which emphasizes one aspect of the major. - Corequisite A course to be taken or a requirement to be fulfilled at the same time another required course is being taken. - Curriculum The set of courses offered in a particular degree or certificate program.
 More generally, the courses (in total) offered in a college or university.
-The plural word is curricula. - Drop Officially discontinuing a portion of one's schedule for the remainder of the semester. - Early Registration The period of time before official registration day(s) for each semester when students may register for future term(s). - Elective A course that is accepted toward fulfillment of credit for a degree or certificate but is not specifically required for that degree or certificate.
+The plural is curricula. - Drop Officially discontinuing a portion of one's schedule for the remainder of the semester. - Early Registration The period of time before official registration day(s) for each semester when students may register for future term(s). - Elective A course that is accepted toward fulfillment of credit for a degree or certificate but is not specifically required for that degree or certificate.
 So termed because a student "elects" or chooses to take the course(s). - Grade point average (GPA) An average on the four point scale determined by dividing the total accumulated quality points by the corresponding total hours of credit attempted.
-Certain grades do not influence this computation. - Honors course A version of a regular course reserved for students with superior preparation for that course. - Major The academic area in which one specializes. - Orientation A meeting (or series of meetings) designed to acquaint a new student with the facilities, policies, sources of information and assistance, and academic and social atmosphere of the College.
+Certain grades do not influence this computation, e.g., "W." - Honors course A version of a regular course reserved for students who select and qualify for advanced challenge. - Major The academic area offered by the College in which one specializes. - Orientation A meeting (or series of meetings) designed to acquaint a new student with the facilities, policies, sources of